-The Farmer’s Office is the third generation of farm accounting software from Datatech.
-It combines the ease of use and “look and feel” of a standard Windows based application with the powerful payroll, cost accounting and bookkeeping features you would expect.
-We complement these features with toll free telephone support and program updates and enhancements, as well as training at our office in Fresno.
+The Farmer's Office is the third generation of farm accounting software from Datatech.
+It combines the ease of use and "look and feel" of a standard Windows based application with the powerful payroll, cost accounting and bookkeeping features you would expect.
+These features are complimented with toll free telephone support and program updates and enhancements, as well as training at the office in Fresno.
 On site training at your office is also available for an additional charge.

 The Farmer's Office is designed for both large and small farming operations.
 Whether you've outgrown a generic bookkeeping system like QuickBooks, or you need to replace another farm accounting system, or you need to get your bookkeeping computerized for the first time, The Farmer's Office can do the job!

 The Farmer's Office is a complete bookkeeping system designed to meet the special cost accounting needs of growers.
 It's a powerful Windows based application that combines all of these features into an integrated, easy to use system:

 - Ag Payroll

 - Farm Management Billing

 - Cost Accounting

 - Pesticide Application Reporting